 Georgetown County Museum is proud of the thousands of artifacts in our collections which have all been donated by members of the community.

-During the War Between the States, Georgetown was well represented with the Georgetown Rifle Guards.
+During the War Between the States, Georgetown was well represented by the Georgetown Rifle Guards.
 Little action was seen here locally, but the town was occupied by Federal forces from 1865 to 1868.
 Near the end of the war, ransacking of Plantations was common.

 Georgetown has experienced every conflict in United States history.
 We have muskets dating from 1816 to 1863 and many pieces of equipment soldiers carried and used.
 Uniforms from World War I, World War II, and most branches of the United States Military are found upstairs in our collection.